Graduate Studio-ID 6211

 Students handwriting can be difficult to read and reviewers might not provide relevant information

 User Journey Map

 After receiving a variety of responses I decided to develop a user journey map with the aide of undergraduate and graduate students.
-The only restrains I established before the session was the meaning of the X-axis & Y-axis.
-The X-axis depicts a design student's "journey" through the design process, this was done to center the group of students and help with thought.
-Y-axis relates to confidence and emotion.
 From the commentary and the resulting journey map, there is a direct relationship between student's confidence and given direction or commentary at certain phases of the design process.

 Obviously I would have just started the project, I have no idea what I am doing, and depending on how well the syllabus is written it can make it harder to begin.

 Since is the most technical part I think I normally gain the most feedback and it makes it easy to push forward and make decisions on my project

 The Problem & Opportunity